Monte Carlo: Geography

 Monte Carlo has an area of 28.14 hectares (0.28 square kilometers or 69.19 acres) and faces the Mediterranean Sea, bordered to the west by Ravin de Sainte-Dévote and La Condamine, and to the east by La Rousse and Larvotto.

 Climate

-Monte Carlo has a hot-summer Mediterranean climate (Köppen climate classification: Csa), which is influenced by oceanic climate and humid subtropical climate.
-As a result, it has warm, dry summers and mild, rainy winters.
+Monte Carlo has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
+As a result, it has hot, dry summers and mild, rainy winters.